kamirana4/MKProgress/README.md

 pod 'MKProgress', :git => 'https://github.com/kamirana4/MKProgress.git'
 ```

-This will pull the latest master branch everytime you do 'pod isntall'
+This will pull the latest master branch everytime you do 'pod install'

-## For Xcdoe 9.4.1 or Swift < 4.2
+## For Xcode 9.4.1 or Swift < 4.2

 ```ruby
   pod 'MKProgress', '1.0.7'